jdoe29103/Easy-GPU-pass-through-without-all-the-scripts/README.md

 07:00.1 Audio device [0403]: NVIDIA Corporation GA104 High Definition Audio Controller [10de:228b] (rev a1)
 ```

-2. From the list find the card you want to pass.
-Assuming your GPU was made in the last 20 years it should have at least a VGA controller and a sound card (Audio device).
+2. From the list, find the card you want to pass.
+Assuming your GPU was made in the last 20 years, it should have at least a VGA controller and a sound card (Audio device).
 Some GPUs will have extra USB controllers as well.
 Copy the device codes (characters in brackets at the end) for every device associated with your GPU. e.g. `10de:2482` and `10de:228b` for the 3070 or `10de:21c4`, `10de:1aeb`,`10de:1aec`, and `10de:1aed` for the 1660.

-3. Next we need to set a kernel parameter that specifies which PCI devices will be handled by the VFIO PCI driver and gets passed to the kernel at boot.
-To do this run `sudo nano /etc/default/grub` (or using any editor of your choice)
+3. Next, we need to set a kernel parameter that specifies which PCI devices will be handled by the VFIO PCI driver and gets passed to the kernel at boot.
+To do this, run `sudo nano /etc/default/grub` (or using any editor of your choice).

-4. Find the line`GRUB_CMDLINE_LINUX_DEFAULT=`, and add the parameter `vfio-pci.ids=` followed by a comma seperated list of all the device codes for your GPU. e.g. `GRUB_CMDLINE_LINUX_DEFAULT="vfio-pci.ids=10de:2482,10de:228b"`.
+4. Find the line`GRUB_CMDLINE_LINUX_DEFAULT=`, and add the parameter `vfio-pci.ids=` followed by a comma separated list of all the device codes for your GPU. e.g. `GRUB_CMDLINE_LINUX_DEFAULT="vfio-pci.ids=10de:2482,10de:228b"`.
 Save and exit your editor.

 5. Run `sudo grub-mkconfig -o /boot/grub/grub.cfg` to generate a new grub configuration file with the changes we just made.

-6. Reboot
+6. Reboot.

 7. Lastly, we need to tell the VFIO kernel module to bind our devices to the driver in our initial RAM filesystem.
 Run `sudo nano /etc/modprobe.d/vfio.conf` to create a new config.

-8. Add the line `options vfio-pci ids=YOURDEVICECODESHERE` with your device codes in comma seperated list like before e.g. `options vfio-pci ids=10de:2482,10de:228b`.
+8. Add the line `options vfio-pci ids=YOURDEVICECODESHERE` with your device codes in comma separated list like before - e.g. `options vfio-pci ids=10de:2482,10de:228b`.

 9. Hit return and add the line `softdep nvidia pre: vfio-pci` if you are using the proprietary NVIDIA driver or `softdep nouveau pre: vfio-pci` if you are using the open source driver.
 This line prevents any NVIDIA drivers from grabbing the GPU before the VFIO driver.
-If you are using AMD refrences those drivers instead.
+If you are using AMD, refrences those drivers instead.
 Save and exit your editor.

 10. Run `sudo update-initramfs -c -k $(uname -r)` to update the initial RAM filesystem.
 The `-c` creates a new `initramfs` and the `-k $(uname -r)` specifies the currently running kernel.
 Make sure this gives no errors.

-11. Reboot (See the pitfalls section if you have display issues after this)
+11. Reboot (See the pitfalls section if you have display issues after this).

-12. Once you reboot run `lspci -k | grep -E "vfio-pci|NVIDIA"`.
+12. Once you reboot, run `lspci -k | grep -E "vfio-pci|NVIDIA"`.
 This should return the same list from step one exept now you should see `Kernel driver in use: vfio-pc` under all the devices of your GPU. e.g.
 ```
 07:00.0 VGA compatible controller: NVIDIA Corporation GA104 [GeForce RTX 3070 Ti] (rev a1)
 	Subsystem: NVIDIA Corporation GA104 [GeForce RTX 3070 Ti]